eqlabs/starknet-multisig/README.md

 There are very few validations currently.
 Enter sensible data in if you want to get sensible data out.

-The network also doesn't provide any sensible error messages so if some of your transactions are rejected, you just have to figure out what failed in your setup.
+The network also doesn't provide any sensible error messages.
+If some of your transactions are rejected, you just have to figure out what failed in your setup.

 ## Future development

 In near future we'll get here:

+- A real UI
-- A real UI, with possibility to choose an arbitrary target transaction
+- Possibility to choose an arbitrary target transaction
 - Possibly an option to use an account contract as multisig
 - Possibly off-chain signatures